 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+Other Service

-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
-Service Title: Palliative care - Pain and Symptom Management HCBS Taxonomy: Category 1: Sub-Category 1: 11 Other Health and Therapeutic Services 11130 other therapies Category 2: Sub-Category 2: Category 3: Sub-Category 3: Service Definition (Scope):
+As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute. ne authority to provide the following additional service not

+Service Title:

+Palliative care - Pain and Symptom Management

+HCBS Taxonomy:

+Category 1: Sub-Category 1:

+11 Other Health and Therapeutic Services 11130 other therapies

+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Service Definition (Scope):

+Category 4: Sub-Category 4: